 - Eat well and avoid smoking, alcohol, caffeine, high doses of vitamin A, and other toxic substances.

 Exercises for osteoporosis are essential to improve bone density, build muscle mass, and reduce the risk of fractures.
 These exercises, which help improve muscle strength and balance, target your calf muscles, hamstrings, quads, knees, core, spine, shoulder, and chest muscles.
-Moreover, they are low- or no-impact exercises that can be done in the comfort of your house.
+Moreover, they are low- or no-impact exercises that can be done in the comfort of your house with the help of a certified personal trainer.
 However, consult your doctor before doing them.
 Once you get the approval, go ahead with the exercises under the supervision of a physiotherapist to maintain your form and avoid the risk of injuries.
 If done frequently, you may see positive results in 2-3 months.

 Frequently Asked Questions